entur/cloud-logging/gcp/README.md

 gRPC request-response-logging for Stackdriver.

 ## request-response-spring-boot-starter-gcp-grpc-test
-gRPC request-response-logging for local development.
+gRPC request-response-logging for local development, for additional coloring and pretty-printing.

 ## on-demand-spring-boot-starter-gcp-grpc
 Selective (on-demand) logging for logging only interesting requests.